eddymail/P6_OcPizza-Needs-Analyse/README.md

 # P6_Oc-Pizza-Analysis-of-customer-needs

 ## General informations
-This repository contains an application for the P7 of the **Grande École du Numérique** course.
+This repository contains detailed specifications of the P6 of the **Grande École du Numérique** course.

 ## Evaluation repository